LX2004/fitness/README.md

-# promoter
+# fitness prediction
-The supplementary folder contains the supplemental materials for the paper.
-The generated promoter sequences and models are located in the folders 'sequences' and 'model', respectively.
+This project primarily accomplishes the task of predicting cellular fitness values based on the Transformer model.
 # Preparation
 run:

 ```
-cd promoter
+cd fitness

-conda create --name promoter
+conda create --name fitness

-conda activate promoter
+conda activate fitness

 conda install --file request.txt
 ```

-# If you want to train ddpm for generating E. coli/cyanobacteria promoters, you can perform the following actions.
+# To train a model for predicting E. coli fitness values using a dataset, you may perform the following steps.
 run :
 ```
-cd train_generate_E_coli_promoter or train_generate_E_coli_promotercyanobacteria
+cd E_coli

-python train_generate_model.py

-python generate_promoters
+python prediction_transformer_ori_dim_bio_kfold.py

 ```
-# For prediction task
+# To train a model for predicting E. coli fitness values using a dataset, you may perform the following steps.
 run :
 ```
 cd train_prediction_model